Network gas supply emergencies (NGSE)

 Exercise Yield took place on Wednesday 4th and Thursday 5th October 2017.

-Should you have any queries or require further information regarding any aspect of Exercise Yield, please get in touch with the Gas Emergency Planning Team.
+Should you have any queries or require further information regarding any aspect of Exercise Yeild, please get in touch with the Gas Emergency Planning Team.

 Under normal operating conditions supplies of gas entering the National Transmission System (NTS) are matched to the demand for gas leaving the system and pressures within the system remain within an acceptable range.